-Graded trend rates for retired member medical contributions were updated to the rates shown above for the June 30, 2018 valuation to reflect the updated ultimate trend assumption of 4.5% used for gross cost components.
-Actual FY19 retired member medical contributions are reflected in the valuation.
+Graded trend rates for retired member medical contributions were updated to the rates shown above for the June 30, 2019 valuation to reflect the ongoing shift in population from pre-Medicare to Medicare-eligible and a projection of expected future retiree contributions reflecting the 10% decrease from 2019 to 2020.
+Actual FY20 retired member medical contributions are reflected in the valuation.

-(jj) Healthcare participation - 100% of System-paid members and their spouses are assumed to elect healthcare benefits as soon as they are eligible; 20% of non-System-paid members and their spouses are assumed to elect healthcare benefits as soon as they are eligible.
+(jj) Healthcare participation - 100% of System-paid members and their spouses are assumed to elect healthcare benefits as soon as they are eligible; 20% of non-System Paid members and their spouses are assumed to elect healthcare benefits as soon as they are eligible.

-The significant actuarial methods and assumptions used in the defined contribution occupational death and disability and retiree medical benefits plan valuation as of June 30, 2018 are as follows:
+The significant actuarial methods and assumptions used in the defined contribution occupational death and disability and retiree medical benefits Plan valuation as of June 30, 2019 are as follows:

-- (a) Actuarial cost method Liabilities and contributions are computed using Entry Age Normal Actuarial Cost Method.
-Any funding surpluses or unfunded actuarial accrued liability is amortized over 25 years as a level percentage of expected payroll.
-However, in keeping with Governmental Accounting Standards Board (GASB) requirements in effect when the plan was adopted, the net amortization period will not exceed 30 years.
+- (a) Actuarial cost method Liabilities and contributions are computed using the Entry Age Normal Actuarial Cost Method.
+Each year's difference actual and expected unfunded actuarial accrued liability is amortized over 25 years as a level percentage of expected payroll.
+However, in keeping with Governmental Accounting Standards Board (GASB) requirements in effect when the Plan was adopted, the net amortization period will not exceed 30 years.
 Under the new accounting standards (GASB Statement Nos.
-74 and 75), the GASB requirements will not directly control amortization periods used for funding of the plan. - (b) Valuation of assets Effective June 30, 2006, the valuation method recognizes 20% of the investment gain or loss in each of the current and preceding four years.
+74 and 75), the GASB requirements will not directly control amortization periods used for funding the Plan. - (b) Valuation of assets Effective June 30, 2006, the asset valuation method recognizes 20% of the investment gain or loss in each of the current and preceding four years.
 This method was phased in over five years.
 Fair value of assets was \$0 as of June 30, 2006.
 All assets are valued at fair value.
 Assets are accounted for on an accrued basis and are taken directly from audited financial statements.
-Valuation assets are constrained to a range of 80% to 120% of fair value of assets.

-(c) Valuation of retiree medical and prescription drug benefits - Due to the lack of experience for the Defined Contribution Retirement (DCR) retiree medical plan only, base claims costs are based on those described in the actuarial valuation as of June 30, 2018 for PERS Defined Benefit (DB) retiree medical plan were used with some adjustments.
-The claim costs were adjusted to reflect the differences between the DCR medical plan and the DB medical plan.
+Valuation assets are constrained to a range of 80% to 120% of fair value of assets. - (c) Valuation of retiree medical and prescription drug benefits Due to the lack of experience for the Defined Contribution Retirement (DCR) retiree medical Plan only, base claims costs are based on those described in the actuarial valuation as of June 30, 2019 for Defined Benefit (DB) retiree medical Plan covering TRS and PERS.
+The DB rates were used with some adjustments.
+The claim costs were adjusted to reflect the differences between the DCR medical Plan and the DB medical Plan.
 These differences include network steerage, different coverage levels, different Medicare coordination for medical benefits, and an indexing of the retiree out-of-pocket dollar amounts.
-To account for higher initial copays, deductibles, and out-of-pocket limits, upcoming FY19 claims costs were reduced 2.1% for medical and 10.4% for prescription drugs.
-In addition, to account for the difference in Medicare coordination, projected FY19 medical claims costs for Medicare eligible retirees were further reduced 29.3%.
+To account for higher initial copays, deductibles, and out-of-pocket limits, projected FY20 claims costs were reduced 2.1% for medical and 10.4% for prescription drugs.
+In addition, to account for the difference in Medicare coordination, projected FY20 medical claims costs for Medicare eligible retirees were further reduced 29.3%.
 The medical and prescription drug percentages were reduced 0.2% in each future year for the DCR medical benefits to reflect the fact that the medical benefit to be offered to DCR members will have an annual indexing of member cost-sharing features, such as deductibles and out-of-pocket amounts.